apache/carbondata/docs/ddl-of-carbondata.md

   1. Dropping of the external table will not delete the files present in the location.
   2. When external table is created on non-transactional table data, external table will be registered with the schema of carbondata files.
-    If multiple files with different schema is present, exception will be thrown.
+    If multiple files have the same column with different datatypes then exception will be thrown.

 ## CREATE DATABASE